swaptacular/swpt_stomp/README.md

 STOMP protocol client and server for Swaptacular
 ================================================

-This project is used by [Swaptacular] nodes to send network messages to each other over.
-It implements [STOMP protocol] message transport for the [Swaptacular Messaging Protocol] (SMP).
+This project is used by [Swaptacular] nodes to interoperably send messages to each other.
+More precisely, it uses the [STOMP protocol] to transport [Swaptacular Messaging Protocol] (SMP) messages.
 The ultimate deliverable is a [docker image], generated from the project's [Dockerfile](../master/Dockerfile).

 **Note:** This implementation supports only [JSON serialization for the